WMMJ

 Radio station in Bethesda, Maryland (Washington, D.C.)

-WMMJ (102.3 FM), known on air as "Majic 102.3," is an urban oldies-leaning urban adult contemporary radio station owned by Urban One in the Washington, D.C. market.
-It is co-owned with WDCJ, WKYS, WOL, WPRS and WYCB and has studios located in Silver Spring, Maryland.
+WMMJ (102.3 FM), known on air as "Majic 102.3", is an urban oldies-leaning urban adult contemporary radio station owned by Urban One in the Washington metropolitan area.
+It is co-owned with WKYS, WLNO, WOL, WPRS and WYCB and has studios located in Silver Spring, Maryland.
 It is licensed to Bethesda, but its transmitter is located on the American University campus in Tenleytown.
 During the 1960s, 1970s and early 1980s, the station had been home to the original "progressive rock" formatted WHFS, which later migrated to the higher powered Annapolis, Maryland-based 99.1 frequency.

-WMMJ broadcasts in the HD format.
+WMMJ broadcasts in the HD Radio format.

 WHFS (1961–1983)

 On March 20, 1960, High Fidelity Broadcasters, Inc., applied to the Federal Communications Commission (FCC) for a new FM radio station on 102.3 MHz in Bethesda; the commission granted the construction permit on July 20.
 The station went on air on November 12, 1961, as WHFS; it was the first FM stereo station in the Washington area.